 Location: three miles west of Peterculter, ten miles west of Aberdeen, eight miles east of Banchory.

 Dunnottar is a ruin, but definitely worth visiting, even if you don’t pay the admission fee and only view it from the mainland.
 Looking formidable on a promontory, surrounded by the sea and cliffs, you can see why the site would be easy to defend.
 I thought our visit would be short, just a half hour for a quick look at the scenery.
 On the contrary, the ruins are extensive, both on the ground and under it, and we ended up spending a couple of hours exploring it.
-I’ll write about this as a separate article later too.
+I’ve written about Dunnottar as a separate article.

 Dunnottar Castle: Open all year, but closed in bad weather since the wind and rain can make it dangerous.
 Open daily 9-17:30 in April-September.
 The rest of the year, it opens daily at 10:00, but the closing time varies from 14:30 to 16:30.
 Check their website if you want to visit in the afternoon outside of summer season. £7 ($9/€8).